-We developed a Temperature Unit Converter for our website, click the below link to visit it:
+You can find a Temperature Unit Converter on our website, click the below link to visit it:

 What is temperature?

 Temperature is an intensive quantity and describes the energy state of the matter.
 All materials have atoms and molecules that are in constant movement, vibrating or rotating.
 A difficult subject simplified, the more they move, the more temperature the material will have.
 The temperature of an object can be defined by the average kinetic energy of its atoms and molecules, a definition for temperature that we can understand relatively easily.
-Kelvin is the unit of a fundamental physical quantity called thermodynamic temperature (T) and is currently defined as the fraction 1/273.16 of the thermodynamic temperature of the triple point of water (exactly 0.01 °C / 32.02 °F).
+Kelvin is the unit of a fundamental physical quantity called thermodynamic temperature (T) and Since 2019, the kelvin is defined with the Boltzmann constant.

 So, what is hot and what is cold?

 It is all pretty relative, so these terms hot and cold are not very accurate or scientific.
 So we need a more specific way to indicate temperature.
 Several different temperature scales and units have been developed during the recent centuries.
 And since different scales have been used in different parts of the world, there are still several different scales in use.
 The actual specifications of some of the old temperature scales were not initially very accurate (such as a human’s body temperature), but later on, specific and accurate reference points and specifications were created.

 For high temperatures, there is not really any limit, and it is possible to go to a very high temperature.
 For example, the temperature at the sun’s surface is 5800 kelvin, while the temperature inside the sun is up to 13.6 million kelvins.